-About The India’s Space Missions
+About India’s Space Missions

-- A Space Vision 2025 was unveiled at the Indian Science Congress – 2003, in Bangalore.
-The vision document spells out the steps to take our space programme to greater heights.
-The emphasis is on achieving self-reliance in launching capabilities and end dependence on foreign agencies for the same.
-Of course, self-sufficiency has been achieved in the fabrication of satellites.
-Mission to moon also forms part of the vision.
+- A Space Vision 2025 was unveiled at the Indian Science Congress – 2003 at Bangalore.
+The vision document spells out the measures to bring the space programme onto a higher plane, the accent being on self-reliance in launch capabilities and therefore alienation from foreign agencies for the same.

 - Starting with the launch of Aryabhata in 1975, ISRO has developed satellite programs for communication, weather monitoring, and navigation.